-Anorexia Nervosa (or anorexia as it's more commonly referred to) is an eating disorder that can be triggered by feelings about body image and weight or used as a way to take back control during a time of stress.
+Anorexia Nervosa is an eating disorder that can be triggered by feelings about body image or as a control response to a stressful situation.

 It is characterised by three aspects: